jarrodthibodeau/mcgqlapi/README.md

 # TODO

 ## Needed for MVP
-- Hook up some sort of database to store information when necessary (to improve performance and reduce times requesting to website)
+- Hook up some sort of database to store information when necessary (to improve performance and reduce times requesting to website) (done)
-- Figure out a way to ensure that tests also work and not give false positives
+- Figure out a way to ensure that tests also work and not give false positives (in progress)
-- Figure out how something like this will be deployed
+- Figure out how something like this will be deployed (done)
 - A documentation/test site that people/I can use to work with this
-- Make various formatting tweaks and make code more condensed and reusable
+- Make various formatting tweaks and make code more condensed and reusable (forever in progress)
-- Deploy on AWS
+- Deploy on AWS (done)
 - Get domain name
-- Get SSH
+- Get HTTPS
+- Iron out business logic
+- Don't expose documentation site for apollo
+- Retry logic

 ## Things that can be added afterwards
 - Supporting the various types